 The Diablo Steel Demon blades are the right call for any trade professional cutting significant volumes of steel pipe, EMT conduit, threaded rod, or stainless hardware.
 In our steel pipe tests, standard bi-metal blades required replacement after 8–12 cuts.
 The Steel Demon carbide blades completed 80+ cuts on the same material before showing measurable wear.

-The variable TPI tooth pattern (6/10 TPI) reduces the blade chatter that makes thin-wall EMT cuts rough and slow.
-On 1/2" and 3/4" conduit, the cut quality was noticeably cleaner than constant-pitch bi-metal.
+The 6-inch, 8 TPI carbide format is built for thick metal and cast iron rather than general wood demolition.
+On steel pipe and angle iron, the cut quality was noticeably cleaner and more consistent than standard bi-metal blades.
 For plumbers and electricians whose blade cost adds up to real money over a year, these blades pay for their premium price in fewer replacements per job.

 How to Choose Reciprocating Saw Blades